ccsapp/RentalManagement/README.md

 The provided API endpoints of RentalManagement are specified in the [API specification](https://github.com/ccsapp/RentalManagementDesign/blob/main/openapi.yaml).

-## :warning: CORS Warning

-The current HELM deployment of this microservice allows requests from all origins.
-This is a security risk and should be changed in production!
-Currently, this is needed for the frontend development to be able to access the API.

 ## Local Setup Mode
+> :warning: CORS Warning: The local setup mode of this microservice allows requests from all origins.
+> In production, this is a security risk!
+For production deployments, use custom configuration values with an
+> appropriate value for `RM_ALLOW_ORIGINS`.

 To test RentalManagement locally, you can use the MongoDB Docker Compose setup provided in the `dev` folder.

 To do so, execute the following commands: